johnliveeoroncillo/tsnode-rest-boilerplate/README.md

 ### EVENT USAGE
 #### This function is inspired by AWS Lambda Event which drives the invocation or Lambda polls a queue or data stream and invokes the function in response to activity in the queue or data stream.
 #### This custom event is using "net" package to recreate the AWS Lambda Event functionality.
-Wherein it executes functions in parallel processing and doesn't affect the current thread of your API.
+Wherein it executes functions in parallel process and doesn't affect the current thread of your API.

 ```bash
 import { EVENTS } from "../../helpers/Enums";